Nursing Home Fall Lawsuit in Michigan

 What Causes Nursing Home Falls?

 So why exactly do around half of nursing home residents fall each year?
 What causes these patient falls and serious injuries?
+Some of the most common causes of nursing home falls are a lack of handrails, medication errors, engaging in unsafe activities, lack of supervision, and trip hazards.

 It’s important for resident safety to have plenty of handrails, guard rails, and properly maintained equipment.
 Without these preventative measures, hazards arise that can pose an increased risk of falls to residents.
 Other important hazards to note include the following.